-- Requesting a \$750,000 15-year fully forgivable loan and includes capitalized operating expenses, would create Permanent Supportive Housing (PSH) units for citizens needing affordable rental housing and supportive services to end homelessness and housing insecurity. - Eight 1-bedroom and two 2-bedroom PSH units will be built on vacant land owned by Shelter Ministries of Rowan County. - Outdoor green space with a gathering area, a raised-bed community garden, adjacent tenant parking, solar panels, and other environmentally-friendly features to enhance energy savings. - The PSH project is \$2,333,000 as part of a tri-phase \$6 million capital campaign.
+- Eight 1-bedroom and two 2-bedroom PSH units will be built on vacant land owned by Rowan Helping Ministries. - Outdoor green space with a gathering area, a raised-bed community garden, adjacent tenant parking, solar panels, and other environmentally friendly features to enhance energy savings. - The PSH project is \$2,333,000 as part of a tri-phase \$6 million capital campaign.
 Construction will begin once funding is secured, with completion no later than December 2027.